divinecuration/divinecuration.github.io/_posts/2020-12-12-hard-problem.md

 _Notes_

-1. <a name="r1"></a>To put it more bluntly, I think most of the hard problem agitators simply assume that the reference fixing problem is trivial, or just don't see it at all.
+1. <a name="r1"></a>To put it more bluntly, I think most of the hard problem agitators simply assume that the reference-fixing problem is irrelevant, trivial, or just don't see it at all.

 2. <a name="r2"></a>Of course, if one does contend that having conscious experience does not imply epistemic access to its contents, there remains the puzzle of the epistemic gap: why it is that we seem to have a first-person authority with regard to our own mental states?
 Why is it that if it seems to me that I am in pain, then it is true I am in pain?
 However, once this epistemic question has been disentangled from the ontological question other doors are opened.
 Richard Rorty, for example, argued that this first-person authority can be understood as a social-linguistic convention, just part of the rules of the mental language-game, like the authority a tennis umpire has with regard to calling shots in or out.